Skip to main content

 See the JMRI: Git FAQ "Setting up a Git environment for JMRI Developers" for more information.

-It is also good practice to "Pull" all of the recent changes from the main JMRI repository before performing your Commits.
-After a "pull" your workspace and eventually your remote GitHub repository will be in synch with the main JMRI repository and you will see recent work by others.
+It is also good practice to "Pull" all recent changes from the main JMRI repository before performing your Commits.
+After a "pull" your workspace and eventually your remote GitHub repository will be in sync with the main JMRI repository, and you will see recent work by others.
 To perform a "Pull":